TI-2026

 The manuscripts must be prepared in English, following the IEEE two-column Manuscript Templates for Conference Proceedings (available here) with a maximum length of eight (8) printed pages including text, figures, and references.
 Authors may add at most two (2) pages, but only for an appendix, i.e. these two pages contain supplementary material only.
 The additional two pages will incur overlength charges at $100/page.

 Submissions will be made using the EasyChair system.
-The workshop submission link will be provided shortly
+The workshop submission link is: TI-2026.

 IMPORTANT DATES